-This publication is available free of charge from: https://doi.org/10.6028/NIST.HB.150-17-2020 The CAVP and the CMVP are separate, collaborative programs based on a partnership between NIST's Computer Security Division and the Canadian Centre for Cyber Security (CCCS), a division of the Communication Security Establishment (CSE).
-The programs provide federal agencies-in the United States and Canada-confidence that a validated cryptographic algorithm has been implemented correctly and that a validated cryptographic module meets a claimed level of security assurance.
+The CAVP and the CMVP are separate, collaborative programs based on a partnership between NIST's Computer Security Division and the Canadian Centre for Cyber Security (CCCS), a division of the Communication Security Establishment (CSE).
+The programs provide federal agencies - in the United States and Canada - confidence that a validated cryptographic algorithm has been implemented correctly and that a validated cryptographic module meets a claimed level of security assurance.
 The CAVP and the CMVP validate algorithms and modules used in a wide variety of products, including secure Internet browsers, secure radios, smart cards, space-based communications, munitions, security tokens, storage devices, and products supporting Public Key Infrastructure and electronic commerce.
 A module may be a stand-alone product such as a VPN, smartcard, or toolkit or one module may be used in several products, so a small number of modules may be incorporated within hundreds of products.
 Likewise, the CAVP validates cryptographic algorithms that may be integrated in one or more cryptographic modules.

 The two validation programs provide documented methodologies for conformance testing through defined sets of security requirements.
-For the CAVP, these are found in the individual validation system documents containing the validation test suites required to assure the algorithm has been implemented correctly.
-The validation system documents are designed for each FIPS-Approved and NIST-Recommended cryptographic algorithm.
-For the CMVP, these security requirements are found in FIPS 140-2, Security Requirements for Cryptographic Modules and the associated test metrics and methods in Derived Test Requirements for FIPS 140-2, Security Requirements for Cryptographic Modules.
-The FIPS 140-2 Annexes reference the underlying cryptographic algorithm standards or methods.
-Federal agencies are required to use modules that are validated as conforming to the provisions of FIPS 140-2.
-The CMVP developed FIPS 140-2 and the associated Derived Test Requirements to define the security requirements and test metrics and methods to ensure repeatability of tests and equivalency in results across the testing laboratories.
+Algorithm validation documentation is found at CAVP web site https://csrc.nist.gov/projects/automated-cryptographic-validation-testing.
+The documents are designed for each FIPS-Approved and NIST-Recommended cryptographic algorithm.
+For the CMVP, these security requirements are found in applicable version of FIPS 140, Security Requirements for Cryptographic Modules and the associated test metrics and methods in Derived Test Requirements for applicable version of FIPS 140, Security Requirements for Cryptographic Modules.
+The applicable version of FIPS 140 Annexes reference the underlying cryptographic algorithm standards or methods.
+Federal agencies are required to use modules that are validated as conforming to the provisions of applicable version of FIPS 140.
+The CMVP developed applicable version of FIPS 140 and the associated Derived Test Requirements to define the security requirements and test metrics and methods to ensure repeatability of tests and equivalency in results across the testing laboratories.